magoo/risk-measurement/introduction/tutorials.rst

   A bank robber threatens a teller next quarter.
 (Yes / No)

-This meets the criteria of a scenario by including an observable event, and includes a specific timeframe.
+This meets the criteria of a scenario by including an observable event ("A bank robber threatens a teller"), and includes a specific timeframe ("Next Quarter").
+Without either of these, we lose our ability to quantify risk.

-The observable judgment criteria could be the bank's security team, or the creation of a police report.
+The observable judgment criteria could be established by bank's security team declaring the incident, or maybe the creation of a police report.
+We would just need to trust that our criteria would offer us a stable, observable event.

 The forecaster who is asked to measure the risk would then assign a likelihood to "Yes" or "No".
 (See: :ref:`forecasting`)

-As an example, we'll say that the forecaster believes that "Yes" has a likelihood of 5%, which would estimate an occurrence of every five years.
+As an example, we'll say that the forecaster believes that "Yes" has a likelihood of ``5%``, which would estimate an occurrence of every five years.

+This documentation does not dictate how they arrive at an estimation of ``5%``, but we could assume that perhaps they are drawing upon experience, perhaps have law enforcement or industry data, or maybe are comparing to how often *any crime at all* happens at the bank, and further specifying from there.
+If the rigor of this information gathering needed to be improved, requirements could be added to the process.
+(See: :ref:`Rigor`)

 That is an example of risk analysis done quickly and simply.